Buoyy/Buoyy/README.md

 - 👋 Hi, I’m @Buoyy!
 - 📚 I’m a high school student, currently in year 11.
-- ⌨️ I am passionate about computer science, especially graphics and game development.
+- 🖥️ I am passionate about computer science, especially graphics and game development.
-- 🕹️ I am a hardcore gamer and metalhead, which will usually explain my influences if you happen to stumble upon this page.
+- 🕹️ I am a hardcore gamer.
+I LOVE Soulslikes.
+- 🤘 Metalhead.
+These facts will usually explain my influences if you happen to stumble upon this page.
 - 📊 Currently learning C++, OpenGL

 <!---